h65wang/slide-puzzle-challenge/README.md

 ### Animations

-So far I've made 19 video tutorials on Flutter Animations, divided into 3 sections: implicit, explicit and others.
+I've made a total of 19 video tutorials on Flutter Animations, divided into 3 sections: implicit, explicit and others.

 - [How to choose the right animations for your needs](https://www.bilibili.com/video/BV1dt4y117J9)